 - Video resources

-High-throughput single-cell T-cell receptor profiling by SMART technology
+High-throughput single-cell T-cell receptor profiling with SMART technology

 - Confident clonotype calling

-The SMARTer ICELL8 workflow allows positive and negative controls for providing confidence in generated data
+The ICELL8 workflow allows positive and negative controls for providing confidence in generated data

 - Sensitive detection